PrepMarquis/novela-hugo-starter/content/post/so-bad-that-they-can-t-ignore-you.md

 **Partners are only meaningful if they are... well... "partners"**

 We have 180 of them.
-Though
+Though not everyone is a good fit and same thing occurs both ways.
+If you do not engage with them constructively in other words: if the relationship is somewhat of a zero-sum, then reconsider it.

 **Do not overpromise**